Semester Start Requirements

 Payment Deadline Requirement

-A payment deadline has been established for each term.
+A payment deadline has been established for each semester.
 Prior to this deadline, all students must establish (or confirm) an appropriate and approved payment plan with Student Academic & Financial Services.
-Failure to satisfy this requirement will result in immediate and permanent deletion of the student’s schedule, and a financial hold will be placed on the student’s account.
+Failure to satisfy this requirement may result in immediate and permanent deletion of the student’s schedule, and a financial hold will be placed on the student’s account.
 In this instance, students will be permitted to register only when holds no longer exist on their record.
-Students who have not registered by a term’s deadline for completing term start requirements will be required to complete their payment arrangements, as well as satisfy all other hold(s) if applicable, before being able to register for courses.
+Students who have not registered by a semester’s deadline for completing semester start requirements will be required to complete their payment arrangements, as well as satisfy all other hold(s) if applicable, before being able to register for courses.
 Students who subsequently satisfy their payment arrangements shall have no guarantee that they will be able to re-register for the same course(s) and/or section(s) from which they were dropped.

 - Pay the entire annual balance due to Johnson & Wales University.